Bodo1981/appkit/README.md

 Excactly the same as CBFragmentMvpRecyclerView but with pull to refresh functionallity.<br/>
 The default behavior for pull to refresh is to call the **loadData(true)** function but this can be overriden in **onRefreshStarted()**

-All this activities and fragments also have a viewstate implementation.
+All this activities and fragments also have a viewstate and dagger1 implementation.
 For further information see [Mosby Framework](http://hannesdorfmann.com/android/mosby/)

 # Additional stuff